Sweet Potato Creme Brûlée. Diehard Sweet Potato fans will fall in love when their standard dish is topped with a decadent brûlée!

 4large egg yolkssave whites for a meringue on a Thanksgiving pie!

-Place all custard ingredients into medium heavy sauce pot and stir well.
+Place all custard ingredients into medium heavy sauce pot (or transfer to one before heating) and stir well.
 Place over medium low heat, whisking constantly, for five minutes, or until just warm.
 Will be very runny.

 Using a measuring cup, gently scoop and pour custard over sweet potatoes.